wp-plugins/2046s-widget-loops/readme.txt

 == Upgrade Notice ==

-= 0.24 = [22.02.2012]
+= 0.241 =

- * fixed pagination
- * fixed navigation for pagination
- * simplified Javascript
- * added the restriction for number of posts/pages in [elsewhere]>[Selected taxonomy].
-If the result returns more theb the number and some kind of navigation is ON, then the result will be paged.
+ * as of the new options for image linking, the internal values changed.
+If your image setup stop to work (I bet it will), just reset image settings.

 = 0.2 = [22.02.2012]